SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Editing subtenant properties

-To edit subtenants, click on the desired subtenant or click **Edit** in the context menu accessible through the Menu icon.
+To edit subtenants, click on the desired subtenant or click **Edit** in the context menu, accessible through the menu icon.

 In the "Properties" tab, all fields are editable except of the ID and the administrator's username.
-For details on the fields refer to [Creating sub-tenants](#creating-tenants).
+For details on the fields, refer to [Creating sub-tenants](#creating-tenants).

 ### Subscribing to applications